madeline-michaelis/16S_chtc/README.md

 📂 **Input files needed**

 1. You will need **paired-end reads** (Illumina) corresponding to the 16S rRNA gene amplicons.
 Most of the time, sequencing centers will give you this data already demultiplexed, meaning that you will get 2 files per samples, labelled like this: `{sample}_R1_001.fastq.gz` and `{sample}_R2_001.fastq.gz`.
-If you receive your data in not already demultiplexed, you might receive it one or multiple files with a "barcode" text file.
+If you receive your data and it is not already demultiplexed:
+* You might receive it as one or multiple files with a "barcode" text file, along with a pair of foward and reverse fastq.qz files.
+These files need to go into a folder named `emp-paired-end-sequences` within your staging/username/project_name/which needs to then be compressed into a tar called `emp-paired-end-sequences.tar.gz`.

-2. You will need a **tab-separated table** named exactly `sample_metadata.tsv`, (tsv = tab separated values).
+3. You will need a **tab-separated table** named exactly `sample_metadata.tsv`, (tsv = tab separated values).
 The file should contain information about the samples, such as sample characteristics.
 A TSV file is a text file that can be opened with any regular text editor or spreasheet program.
 The column names for the sample characteristics should not container any special characters, including dashes.
 For example, if you have a column named `transect-sites` rename it as `transectSite` (or something without dashes), and save the file again.

 >[!NOTE]
 >For your reference, [here](https://drive.google.com/drive/folders/1qCO_ztaghJvXEnkwRji8tGCH98csbijj?usp=sharing) is an example of what the input folder should look like.